bsml320/DeepHTLV/README.md

  pip install tensorflow==1.15.0
  pip install tensorflow-gpu==1.15.0
   ```
+Note, you won't be able to use tensorflow-gpu version 1.15 if you are using MacOSX.
+There is no tensorflow GPU support for MacOSX at this version.
+If that is the case, please use tensorflow version 1.15 (CPU support) instead of tensorflow-gpu. <p>
 ### Data processing
 DeepHTLV was trained and evaluated on our own largest, curated benchmark database of HTLV-1 VISs from the [Viral Integration Site Database (VISDB)](https://bioinfo.uth.edu/VISDB/index.php/homepage).
 We retrieved 33,845 positive VIS samples.
 Each sample consisted of VISs compiled from experimental papers and other database sources.
 The sites were all indicated with a chromosome, denoted by <b>chr</b>, and an insertion site denoted by a base pair.
 This information was extracted and to capture surrounding genomic features, we expanded the insertion site by <b>500 bp</b> up and downstream to generate a VIS region of <b>1000 bp</b>.
 To generate the negative data, the package <i>bedtools</i> is required.
 You can install it with <p>
   ```